rndmorris/Salis-Arcana/docs/enhancements.md

 ## Config option: `crystalClusterUncrafting`
 Add crafting recipes to convert crystal cluster blocks back into primal shards.
 Does not work for mixed crystal clusters.

+## Config Option: `addEmptyPhialJarRecipes`
+Adds crafting recipes to convert jars and phials of essentia into their empty variants.

 # Enhancements - Wand Component Replacement

 ## Config option: `enableReplaceWandCapsRecipe`